TheMapApp/SettlersGame_Server/README.md

 In case everything goes tits-up, this is the Read-Me in order to install this project into your working IDE.

 Repositories to be extracted from GitHub:
-The repositories needed for the project to work are "Settler-s_v42" and "NewServerClient".
+The repositories needed for the project to work are "Settlers-gameclient" and "SettlersGame_Server".

 If you are using Intelli-J IDEA:
 1. Open Intelli-J IDEA